 - of all races, sizes, gender, personalities, income -

-in our tiny shop since we opened in July 2017 in Ubud, Bali.
+since we opened our cute shop in July 2017 in Ubud, Bali.

 Teachers volunteered in the schools and changed lives.